haacked/haacked.com/_posts/archived/2005-12-01-new-years-eve-plans.aspx.markdown

 ---
 layout: post
-title: "New Years Eve Plans"
+title: New Years Eve Plans
 date: 2005-12-01 -0800
 comments: true
 disqus_identifier: 11284
 categories: []
+redirect_from: "/archive/2005/11/30/new-years-eve-plans.aspx/"
 ---

 In case you were wondering, [this is where](http://giantvillage.com/) my wife and I will be spending our New Years Eve this year.
 Some of the highlights of the expansive line-up include John Digweed, Christopher